 - f.
 Services provided to teach academic subjects or as a substitute for education personnel; - g.
 Interventions not identified on the beneficiary's care plan; - h.
-Services provided to children, spouse, parents or siblings of the beneficiary under treatment or others in the beneficiary's life to address problems not directly related to the beneficiary's needs and not listed on the care plan; and - i.
+Services provided without prior authorization; - i.
+Services provided to children, spouse, parents or siblings of the beneficiary under treatment or others in the beneficiary's life to address problems not directly related to the beneficiary's needs and not listed on the care plan; and - j.
 Payment for room and board.